 If changes to evaluation standards occur during the last three years of the probationary period (four years in the School of Medicine), the faculty member will be held to the pertinent previous standards.
-Otherwise, the faculty member will be held to the new standards.
+Otherwise, faculty members in their probationary period will be held to the new standards.